Pierre François Xavier de Charlevoix: Legacy

 Charlevoix County and its county seat Charlevoix, Michigan in the state of Michigan.
 The Montreal Metro has a station named after him.

+Louise Phelps Kellogg wrote "Charlevoix was not of the temper of the earlier Jesuits of New France.
+He was by no means a zealot, and had no vocation to deliver himself to a life of suffering and deprivation for the conversion of Indian souls.
+Rather, he was a man of scholarly temper, interested as an observer in world affairs. […] His was an eager curiosity concerning life, rather than a burning ambition to be himself a moulder of destiny."

 Works

-Charlevoix's works, enumerated in the Bibliographie des Peres de la Compagnie de Jesus (Bibliography of Jesuit Priests) by Carlos Sommervogel, fall into two groups.
+Charlevoix's works, enumerated in the Bibliographie des Pères de la Compagnie de Jésus (Bibliography of Jesuit Priests) by Carlos Sommervogel, fall into two groups.
 Several of his works have maps by the French philosophe (Enlightenment intellectual) and engineer Jacques-Nicolas Bellin, which represent the most accurate material of the time.
 His History and General Description of New France was of capital importance for Canadian history.
 His History and General Description of Japan was an expansion on the prior work of Engelbert Kaempfer.